ANNarchy/ANNarchy.github.io/docs/API/BOLD.md

 $$k_3            = 1 - \epsilon$$

 This makes a total of four different BOLD model (RN, RL, CN, CL) which are provided by the extension.
 The different parameters can be modified in the constructor.
-Additionally, we also provide the model that was used in (Maith et al., 2021) and the two-inputs model of (Buxton et al., 2004).
+Additionally, we also provide the model that was used in (Maith et al., 2021) and the two-inputs model of (Maith et al, 2021b).

 ::: ANNarchy.extensions.bold.BoldModel